 In fact, home-based business statistics from 2019 reveal that this is especially the case with single-employee businesses.
 Moreover, 23.3% of small employers and 0.3% of large employer firms are also home-based.

 28. 96% of SMBs use social media as their primary marketing strategy.

 Small business marketing budget statistics show that in 2018, businesses spent $27 billion in total on social media advertising.
-And in 2021, marketing spending is expected to increase by 14%.
+And in 2021, marketing spending was expected to increase by 14%.